top of page

 The Big Idea

-Drawing on history, political philosophy, behavioral science, and real-world corporate advisory experience, Unlock Reputation reframes reputation as a values-driven, multi-stakeholder system rooted in human evolution.
+Drawing on history, sociology, behavioral science, and real-world corporate advisory experience, Unlock Reputation reframes reputation as a values-driven, multi-stakeholder system rooted in human evolution.
 Long before brands, contracts, or formal institutions existed, reputation served as the primary signal of trust, integrity, and accountability, governing who could be trusted, who deserved cooperation, and who was excluded.
 That system enabled civilizations, markets, and democratic institutions to function.
 Today, the operating system is breaking down.
 Misinformation, polarization, algorithmic amplification, short-term incentives, and institutional misalignment have distorted reputational signals, making trust fragile, legitimacy contested, and collaboration increasingly difficult.

 Why Now?